opencog/link-grammar/bindings/python-examples/README.md

 Testing
 =======
-The test collection `tests.py` should run 52 tests, which should all pass.
-The tests access private parts of the python bindings, and thus require that link-grammar be explicitly added to the python path.
-For most users, this will be:
+The test collection `tests.py` should run 47 tests, which should all pass.

-   `export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python2.7/dist-packages/linkgrammar`

-The python path does not need to be set for normal usage.

 How to use